To find a business that will sell to visitors, search for "recreational cannabis dispensary."

 Some dispensaries only serve medical clients, but retail dispensaries are open to the public.
 Use PotGuide or Weedmaps to locate a facility and call ahead or check the website of the business to verify that it is open to public sales.

-The eternal tussle between states' rights and federal law creates a burden for you.
-Credit card companies are wary of running afoul of federal law, which still classifies marijuana sales as illegal, so most are unwilling to risk prosecution (unlikely as it would be) by facilitating sales.
+The eternal tussle between states' rights and federal law puts the burden on you.
+Credit card companies are wary of running afoul of federal law, which still classifies marijuana sales as illegal, so most credit card issuers are unwilling to risk prosecution (unlikely as it would be) by facilitating sales.

 You don't need to know exactly what you want.